Generative AI pricing: 3 major considerations + an AI glossary

 One-hot encoding: A way of representing categorical data as vectors.

-Overfitting: A problem that occurs when a model learns the training data too well and is unable to generalize to new data.
+Overfitting: A problem that occurs when a model learns the training data too well and is then unable to generalize to new data.

 Perplexity: A measure of how well a model is able to predict the next word in a sequence.